 Moreover, despite the development of technology, the use of smartphones and smartwatches, mechanical timepieces are still one of the most widespread home items and the design has reinterpreted this everyday item in the most varied ways.

-We picked 10 unique, crazy and weird clocks.
-Have a look.
+We picked 10 unique, crazy and weird design clocks:

 STORY by Flyte